 Which Incredibly Shelf-Stable Food Was Once Quite Perishable?

 Twinkies have quite the reputation as an indestructible treat where the expiration date is more of a legal necessity than any sort of actual caution against eating them.
-While that reputation might be well deserved, Twinkies do eventually go bad (officially, the shelf life of a Twinkie is about a month, but they remain safe to eat long after that).
-Historically, however, the first Twinkie recipe was quite delicate, and early Twinkies spoiled after only two days.
+While that reputation might be well deserved, Twinkies do eventually go bad (officially, the shelf life of a Twinkie is 45 days).
+Historically, however, the first Twinkie recipe was quite delicate, and early Twinkies spoiled after mere days.

-Introduced in 1930, the original Twinkie had a shelf life of only two days; salesman were continually dispatched to replenish the stock on local shelves.
+Introduced in 1930, the original Twinkie had a shelf life of only two days because of the eggs, milk, and butter used.
+Salesman were continually dispatched to replenish the stock on local shelves.
 A shortage of ingredients, especially the bananas that made up the original cream filling, led to a restructuring of the recipe.
-In the process Hostess opted to make Twinkies more shelf stable to cut down on the expense of constantly restocking them.
+In the process, Hostess opted to make Twinkies more shelf stable to cut down on the expense of constantly restocking them.